cybex-gmbh/transmorpher/README.md

 ## PDF handling

 Requesting a PDF file will return the document.
-You can optionally remove the PDF metadata, by setting the .env key:
+Metadata can be removed optionally by setting the `.env` key:

 ```dotenv
 TRANSMORPHER_DOCUMENT_REMOVE_METADATA=true
 ```

+### Images

-When transformations are specified, an image of a page will be returned.
+When an image format transformation is specified, an image of a page will be returned.

-All image transformations mentioned in the above section also apply to PDF image derivatives.
+All available image transformations can also be applied to PDF image derivatives.
 Requesting a PDF also follows the same URL structure as images, just replace `images` with `documents`.

 The page which should be used as image can be specified with the `p` transformation.
 Otherwise, the first page will be used.

-Additionally, the pixels per inch of the generated image can be specified with the `ppi` transformation.
+Additionally, the pixels per inch can be specified with the `ppi` transformation.
+This will define the resolution of the image generated from the PDF.
 By default, 300 ppi is used.
-Use the .env key to specify another default:
+Use the `.env` key to specify another default:

 ```dotenv
 TRANSMORPHER_DOCUMENT_DEFAULT_PPI=100
 ```

 For example: